 ACADEMIC MENTOR INFORMATION

-Academic mentors play a vital role in the success of each APR.Intern internship.
+Academic Mentors play a vital role in the success of each APR.Intern project.
 They provide guidance and steer the PhD student towards the project’s research goals.

 When a mentor is teamed with a PhD student, the business can leverage from a bigger pool of research expertise.
 Through direct engagement with industry, academics can accelerate R&D income and strengthen partnerships.

 APR.Intern also assists education institutions to build new partnerships with industry.
-Many academics are utilising the Program as a platform to engage with industry due to the nature of its shorter project timeframes of approximately 3-5 months.
+Many academics are utilising the program as a platform to engage with industry due to the nature of its shorter project timeframes of approximately 3-6 months.
 This is a reasonable timeframe for both the academic and industry partner to assess opportunities for further collaboration.

 EXPAND RESEARCH COLLABORATIONS